 Dynamic inversion "inverts" the aircraft model to identify what roll, pitch, and yaw moments will give the desired aircraft trajectory.
 Sophisticated numerical algorithms are used to ensure rapid computation and to deal with actuation rate and deflection limits.
-The inversion is calculated onboard at each control loop iteration during flight.
+The inversion is done in real time during flight.